 While walking around the Plaza downtown, we saw this church, the Cathedral Basilica of St. Francis.
 St. Francis is everywhere in Santa Fe!
 I know he is the patron saint of the diocese, but beyond that I have no idea why he is so popular.

+For our first night out we started with drinks at a bar called Atomic Grill.
+We were able to sit out on the deck and people-watch while we sipped tasty drinks - Nick tried the Arrogant Bastard Ale, while I enjoyed a hazelnut italian soda.
 We finished up the night with dinner at India Palace, which was recommended by friends.
 Since we can't get any kind of ethnic food (unless you count Mexican, and I don't think you can when you live in New Mexico) in Clovis, we really wanted to have something a little different while we were in Santa Fe.
 We were not disappointed!
 This place was great!
 (Sorry - no pictures).

 The next day we woke up, and following a visit to Starbucks for breakfast, (Don't judge!
 We can't get Starbucks in Clovis either, so this was a special treat) we drove a bit out of town and headed up the mountain to check out the Santa Fe ski area.
 We were excited to see that the mountain looks pretty decent, with lots of blue and black runs, and it will only take us about 4 hours to get to the actual ski area from our front door.
 We are super-excited to try this out as soon as possible.
 We may even take Baby H up there in her little bunting in February or March so that Nick can try it out.
 Our main mission of the morning was to see the ski area, but we were pleasantly surprised by how beautiful the trees were!
 I've included several pictures, especially for my South Carolina friends who have asked (seriously) whether or not there are trees in New Mexico.